kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-04-Dumplings-in-Shanghai.md

 ##Jia Jia Xiao Long Bao

-Jia Jia Xiao Long Bao, located at number 90 on Huanghe Road (an easy walk from People's Park) is a Shanghai institution, serving what many claim are the best soup dumplings in the city.
-We went on the advice of Ken Phang, Serious Eater and long-time Shanghai resident to check it out.
+<a href="http://www.tripadvisor.com/Restaurant_Review-g308272-d1015824-Reviews-Jia_Jia_Tang_Bao-Shanghai.html">Jia Jia Xiao Long Bao</a>, located at number 90 on Huanghe Road (an easy walk from People's Park) is a Shanghai institution, serving what many claim are the best soup dumplings in the city.
+We went on the advice of Ken Phang.
+A Serious Eater and long-time Shanghai resident, Ken makes a living opening resturants in Shanghai, so he knows whereof he speaks.

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140704-shanghai-restaurants-/dumplings/20140704-shanghai-dumpling-07.jpg "Jia jia exterior")